Electric-Coin-Company/zcash-android-wallet-sdk/docs/Setup.md

         1. Note: When first opening the project, Android Studio will warn that Gradle checksums are not fully supported.
 Choose the "Use checksum" option.
 This is a security feature that we have explicitly enabled.
         1. Shortly after opening the project, Android Studio may prompt about updating the Android Gradle Plugin.
 DO NOT DO THIS.
 If you do so, the build will fail because the project also has dependency locking enabled as a security feature.
 To learn more, see [Build integrity.md](Build%20Integrity.md)
         1. Android Studio may prompt about updating the Kotlin plugin.
 Do this.
 Our application often uses a newer version of Kotlin than is bundled with Android Studio.
+        1. Note that some versions of Android Studio on Intel machines have trouble with dependency locks.
+If you experience this issue, the workaround is to add the following line to `~/.gradle/gradle.properties` `ZCASH_IS_DEPENDENCY_LOCKING_ENABLED=false`
     1. After Android Studio finishes syncing with Gradle, look for the green "play" run button in the toolbar.
 To the left of it, choose the "demo-app" run configuration under the dropdown menu.
 Then hit the run button.
         1. Note: The SDK supports both testnet and mainnet.
 The decision to switch between them is made at the application level.
 To switch between build variants, look for "Build Variants" which is usually a small button in the left gutter of the Android Studio window.